ademhoxha/mongodb-repository/README.md

 ### What's new in version 2
 In version 2 Promise based repositories can be used instead the old one (Callback based). <br />
-Use the Promise version of the repository ( in example getBaseMongoPromiseRepository instead BaseMongoRepository)
+To do that use the Promise version of the repository ( in example getBaseMongoPromiseRepository instead BaseMongoRepository)
 ```javascript
 var GetBaseMongoPromiseRepository = require('mongodb-repository-wmf').MongoRepository.getBaseMongoPromiseRepository();
 class PersonRepository extends GetBaseMongoPromiseRepository {